 For a more comprehensive look at Linux for Hackers, check out my "Linux Basics for Hackers" from No Starch Press available now at Amazon.

 First a word about case-sensitivity.
 If you have worked you entire life/career in Windows, you may not be accustomed to case-sensitivity, as Windows is case-insensitive.
 On the other hand, Linux is case-sensitive.
 This means that the file "hacking" is different from the file "Hacking" and the directory "Desktop" is different from "desktop".

 In addition, the file structure in Linux is different than Windows.
 Whereas, Windows has physical drive, say C:, at the root of its file structure, Linux does not.
 At the top of the Linux file hierarchy is root /.

 Since we will nearly always be working in the command line (CLI) in Linux, there are some key commands that are critical for just finding our way around.
 Probably the most important of these is ls.

 kali > ls

-If we use the -l switch, Linux will display much more information including the owner, group and security of the files and sub directories.
+If we use the -l switch with the ls command, Linux will display much more information including the owner, group and security of the files and sub directories.

 kali > ls -l